HugoDumoulin0/MotifWorkBench/README.md

 - 3. Closed pattern mining with the CloSPEC / BideSpanTree algorithm
 - 4. [optional] Clustering patterns
-- 5. Computing multidimensional statistics with CQP and R – 6.
-Visualizing with shiny
+- 5. Computing multidimensional statistics with CQP and R

-Outputs of step (4) can be processed by the R script for CA analysis.
+- 6. Visualizing with shiny

 > [1] Stanza-produced .conllu files are modified so that they do not contain underscore.
 This is normal for a .conllu file (N/A value), but is not OK for mining pattern.
 As cols can't be empty, we chose to replace underscores by random integers.